-These surprise visits can be more manageable with preparation.
+These unexpected visits can be more manageable with preparation.
 Part of being prepared involves creating and implementing a restaurant inspection checklist to ensure your restaurant is always up to industry standards.
 Learn how to create custom mobile forms to help hold your staff accountable for meeting health and safety standards.

 What is a Restaurant Inspection Checklist?

-What to Include In Your Checklist
+What Should You Include In Your Checklist

 Proper food storage practices play a significant role in maximizing the preservation of dry goods in your restaurant.
 Using clear and consistent food storage strategies can help ensure your food lasts longer, reducing waste and preventing cross-contamination that can result in getting customers sick.
 Your inspection checklist should cover food storage methods such as: